 - The main purpose of synthetic fibres is to imitate the properties of natural fibres and offer enhanced characteristics.

-- Polymers are classified into two main categories: addition polymers and condensation polymers.
+Types of Polymers - Addition and Condensation Polymers:- Polymers are classified into two main categories: addition polymers and condensation polymers.

 - Addition polymers are formed when monomers, which are the smaller chemical units, link together without the elimination of any byproducts.